SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 ### Automatic handling of coaching mode

-Normally you will only use the telemetry based coaching during practice sessions.
+Normally you will only use the telemetry-based coaching during practice sessions.
 And maybe you want to have the coach on your side in each practice session.
 Always having to ask the coach to come along can become boring with time.
 But it is easy to automate that using the [*Resonaing* booster](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants#reasoning-booster).

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Driving%20Coach%20Startup.JPG)